A portable unit

 Personal, not personal

-A fraglet expresses your taste but contains no personal data.
+A fraglet describes characteristics but contains no personal data.
 No name, email, location, or behavioural history.
 You might have several music fraglets for different moods and choose which to share in a given situation.
 The selection itself is part of the expression.

 How a fraglet is created